Liouville quantum gravity as a mating of trees: Introduction

 \begin{proposition} The processes $L_{t(s)}$ and $R_{t(s)}$ parameterized by time $s$ are independent totally asymmetric $\tfrac{\kappa'}{4}$-stable processes. \end{proposition}

 The statement itself is a straightforward observation (it is clear from Figure~\ref{fig::cone_time} that each jump of the stable subordinator corresponds to a positive jump in precisely one of the processes $L_{t(s)}$ and $R_{t(s)}$, and that the measure on jumps has a power law distribution) but the parameter $\tfrac{\kappa'}{4}$ will not be identified until Section~\ref{sec::duality}.
-As Figure~\ref{fig::cone_time} and~\ref{fig::ancestor_free} explain, the set of ancestor free times corresponds to the set of points in the space-filling curve from $\infty$ to $0$ that lie on the outer boundary of the origin-containing component of the not-yet-explored region.
-The restriction of the path to these times is the ordinary $\SLE_{\kappa'}$ counterflow line from $\infty$ to $0$.
+The processes $L_{t(s)}$ and $R_{t(s)}$ are independent, even though $L_t$ and $R_t$ are not, because they are both L\'evy processes without continuous part which a.s.\ do not have a jump at the same time.
+Next, it is natural to ask the following: if we know that $s>0$ is an ancestor of $t>0$ what does that tell us about the space-filling curve $\eta'$?
+As Figure~\ref{fig::cone_time} illustrates, if $s>0$ is an ancestor of $t>0$ then the set $\eta'([s,\infty))$ must separate $\eta'(t)$ from $\eta'(0)$.
+In other words, if we parameterize time in reverse (from $t = \infty$ to $t=0$) then $\eta'$ ``disconnects'' $\eta'(t)$ from $\eta'(0)$ before $\eta'(0)$ is reached.
+Recall that this means that $\eta'(t)$ is {\em not} part of the corresponding counterflow line.

+Conversely (see also~\ref{fig::ancestor_free}) a time $t>0$ is {\em ancestor free} if and only if $\eta'(t)$ lies on the boundary of the component of $\C \setminus \eta'([t,\infty))$ that contains $\eta'(0)$.
+While the time-reversal of $\eta'$ is a space-filling SLE$_\kappa'$ curve, the restriction of that time reversal to the set of ancestor free times $t>0$ turns out to correspond to the continuous but non-space-filling curve that we call the {\em counterflow line} from $\infty$ to $0$.
 The following list summarizes a few special subsets of the wedge parameterized by $[0,\infty)$, which are obtained by restricting to special times in $[0,\infty)$: